MJAS1/vidman/README.md

 VidMan requires [Qt 5.0 or higher](https://www.qt.io/) and [OpenCV 4.0 or higher](https://opencv.org)
 to compile.
-Other packages required are `libjpeg-dev` and `libdc1394-22-dev`, which can be installed via:
+Other packages required are `libjpeg-dev` and `libdc1394-22-dev`.
+On Ubuntu, requirements can be installed with:

 ```
-sudo apt-get install libjpeg-dev libdc1394-22-dev
+sudo apt install qtbase5-dev libopencv-dev libjpeg-dev libdc1394-dev
 ```

 To compile you can either open the project in Qt creator and proceed from there